adaxasd/adaxasd.github.io/_posts/2017-08-30-the-european-system-and-its-faults.markdown

 This lack of democracy, of course, is reflected by a lack of interest by the voter: For years now, the participation rate in EU elections has been going down.
-Interestingly enough, the EU is probably also the only government-like entity in which a vast majority of its nocitizens do not know their "Head of State".
+Interestingly enough, the EU is probably also the only government-like entity in which a vast majority of its citizens do not know their "Head of State".

 All of these factors combined lead to the conclusion that the EU needs urgent democratic reforms, if possible even with elements of a direct democracy.
 The question is just wether it is going to do that, and the answer is probably not.